-In the heart of Pinellas County, a little oasis of natural Florida is hidden away on the SPC Seminole campus.
-I teach Composition 1 there and I know this is a popular site for staff and faculty.
-It’s a boardwalk park through Florida upland scrub.
-Here you’ll find tall pines covering an understory of palmetto bushes surrounded by a lily ponds.
-This landscape is the heart of the Florida environment and it is threatened by urban sprawl.
-Many of our students are new to college and new to Florida.
-So for their environmental sciences writing assignment, I take them to the Natural Habitat Trail on campus.
+I had two goals when I created “Poetry Spots” on the SPC Seminole campus where I teach in the heart of Pinellas County.
+First I wanted students to discover the little oasis of natural Florida tucked away on campus and connect that environment to Florida poetry I teach in Composition.
+The campus Natural Habitat Trail is a boardwalk park meandering through campus upland scrub, including tall pines covering an under story of palmetto bushes surrounded by a lily pond.
+This landscape was threatened by urban sprawl surrounding the campus.
+When the college expanded and built a new campus in Seminole, it pledged to set aside several acres for a nature preserve.
+Since many of our students are new to college and new to Florida, my second goal was to introduce them to a natural, non-beach Florida landscape.
+For their environmental sciences writing assignment, I take them to the Natural Habitat Trail on campus.
 They’re sure to see turtles, birds, and butterflies.
 If they’re lucky, they might see the otters playing in the ponds or a hawk sitting on a tree branch.
-A few hundred yards away a four-lane highway rumbles with traffic.
-So this is a kind of experiment to prove that this swampy Florida environment can still exist within an urban area.
-I celebrated the natural/urban juxtaposition with a project I called Poetry Spots, stickers with QR codes that link to a poetry webpage accessed via a smart phone.
+A few hundred yards away, a four-lane highway rumbles with traffic.
+I hope by taking them on a campus field trip to this micro ecosystem, it makes it easier for students to understand this swampy Florida environment and why we should protect it.
+I created stickers printed with QR codes that link to a poetry webpage and called the project Poetry Spots.
 The picture below shows three of my students discovering poetry and botanical information as they walked the natural habitat trail.